 On December 19, 2011, the Company entered into the Sunny Lake JV Agreement with B.C.
-Ltd., WISCO and WISCO Sunny Lake, a wholly-owned subsidiary of WISCO, in respect of the Sunny Lake Joint Venture to be formed between B.C.
-Ltd. and WISCO Sunny Lake for the exploration and development of the Sunny Lake JV Properties.
+Ltd., WISCO and WISCO ADI, a wholly-owned subsidiary of WISCO, in respect of the Sunny Lake Joint Venture to be formed between B.C.
+Ltd. and WISCO ADI for the exploration and development of the Sunny Lake JV Properties.
 Under the terms of the Sunny Lake JV Agreement, the Company agreed to contribute its interest in the Sunny Lake JV Properties for a 60% voting and participating interest in the Sunny Lake Joint Venture.
 WISCO, in turn, agreed to invest \$40 million in exchange for a 40% voting and participating interest.

 Further to the Sunny Lake JV Agreement, the parties incorporated WISCO Century Sunny Lake as the operator of the Sunny Lake Joint Venture in advance of the formation of the Sunny Lake Joint Venture.
 WISCO Century Sunny Lake is owned 60% as to B.C.
-Ltd. and 40% as to WISCO Sunny Lake.
+Ltd. and 40% as to WISCO ADI.

 The mineral claims comprising the Sunny Lake JV Properties were transferred to WISCO Century Sunny Lake in advance of the formation of the Sunny Lake Joint Venture.
 Effective upon formation of the Sunny Lake Joint Venture, WISCO Century Sunny Lake executed a trust deed confirming that it holds the mineral claims comprising the Sunny Lake JV Properties in trust for B.C.
-Ltd. and WISCO Sunny Lake in accordance with their respective interests in the Sunny Lake Joint Venture.
+Ltd. and WISCO ADI in accordance with their respective interests in the Sunny Lake Joint Venture.

 The Sunny Lake Joint Venture was formed on November 29, 2012.
 The parties entered into a closing agreement on formation of the Sunny Lake Joint Venture that modified and supplemented the original terms of the Sunny Lake JV Agreement (the "Sunny Lake Closing Agreement").
-The Sunny Lake Closing Agreement was entered into as a result of the approximate eleven month period between the execution of the Sunny Lake JV Agreement and the formation of the Sunny Lake Joint Venture and the considerable exploration expense that Century Iron had undertaken on the Sunny Lake JV Properties during this period.
+The Sunny Lake Closing Agreement was entered into as a result of the approximate 11-month period between the execution of the Sunny Lake JV Agreement and the formation of the Sunny Lake JV Properties during this period.
 The material terms of the Sunny Lake Closing Agreement are summarized below:

 - the parties agreed that the direct exploration expenses incurred by B.C.
-Ltd. on the Sunny Lake JV Properties from January 13, 2011 to the date of formation of the Sunny Lake Joint Venture (the "Sunny Lake Initial Exploration Expenses"), less all refundable and non-refundable tax credits received or enjoyed by Century (the "Century Tax Credits") relating to such exploration expenses (after deduction of the Century Tax Credits, the "Net Initial Exploration Expenses"), would be paid directly by WISCO Sunny Lake to B.C.
+Ltd. on the Sunny Lake JV Properties from January 13, 2011 to the date of formation of the Sunny Lake Joint Venture (the "Sunny Lake Initial Exploration Expenses"), less all refundable and non-refundable tax credits received or enjoyed by Century (the "Century Tax Credits") relating to such exploration expenses (after deduction of the Century Tax Credits, the "Net Initial Exploration Expenses"), would be paid directly by WISCO ADI to B.C.
 Ltd. in exchange for a transfer by B.C.
-Ltd. of an interest in the Sunny Lake Joint Venture to WISCO Sunny Lake; - the amount of the Net Initial Exploration Expenses to be reimbursed to B.C.
-Ltd. by WISCO Sunny Lake would be subject to audit, - upon reimbursement of B.C.
-Ltd. by WISCO Sunny Lake of the Net Initial Exploration Expenses: - the aggregate amount of the investment commitment into the Sunny Lake Joint Venture to be completed by WISCO Sunny Lake would be reduced by the amount of the Sunny Lake Initial Exploration Expenses, and - WISCO would be deemed to have purchased from B.C.
+Ltd. of an interest in the Sunny Lake Joint Venture to WISCO ADI; - the amount of the Net Initial Exploration Expenses to be reimbursed to B.C.
+Ltd. by WISCO ADI would be subject to audit, - upon reimbursement of B.C.
+Ltd. by WISCO ADI of the Net Initial Exploration Expenses:

+- the aggregate amount of the investment commitment into the Sunny Lake Joint Venture to be completed by WISCO ADI would be reduced by the amount of the Sunny Lake Initial Exploration Expenses, and - WISCO would be deemed to have purchased from B.C.
 Ltd. a percentage interest in the Sunny Lake Joint Venture determined as 100% multiplied by the Sunny Lake Initial Exploration Expenses divided by \$100,000,000.